What It Means If Taylor Swift Skips Another Fourth Of July Party

 Every holiday has its icon.
 On Christmas, Santa ho ho hos into his sleigh.
 On Easter, an upright rabbit, preferably not of the Donnie Darko variety, thumps around a field spreading plastic pastel eggs.
-And between the years of 2013 and 2016, when she was still hosting her famous backyard gatherings, Taylor Alison Swift eclipsed Uncle Sam as the figurehead of American Independence Day.
+Labor Day has unionizers; Arbor Day has smiling trees.
+And between the years of 2013 and 2016, when she was still hosting her famous backyard gatherings, Taylor Alison Swift eclipsed Uncle Sam as the figurehead of Independence Day.

 Advertisement